 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[16082]When an AP corresponding to a transmitted BSSID in a multiple BSSID set transmits a multi-link probe response in response to a multi-link probe request directed to an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set and the Basic Multi-Link element corresponding to the AP MLD of the nontransmitted BSSID carries complete per-STA profile of the requested AP(s), then the inheritance (or non-inheritance) for each per-STA profile is with respect to the elements carried in the Probe Response frame that are outside the Multiple BSSID element.
+[16082]When an AP corresponding to a transmitted BSSID in a multiple BSSID set transmits a multi-link probe response in response to a multi-link probe request directed to an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set and the Basic Multi-Link element corresponding to the AP MLD affiliated with the AP corresponding to the nontransmitted BSSID carries complete profile of the requested AP(s), then the inheritance (or non-inheritance) for each per-STA profile is with respect to the elements carried in the Probe Response frame that are outside the Multiple BSSID element.

 NOTE 4—The Multiple BSSID element and Basic Multi-Link element are not inherited by the profile for a reported AP.